AminataE/Main/README.md

 # Main
-This is a repository of all my public academic projects
+This is a repository of my publicly available academic projects